Zouini-Hajar/BudgetBuddy-CRUD-app/README.md

    npm i
    ng serve

-3. Install MySQL and create a new database named budgetbuddy
+3. Install MySQL and create a new database named budgetbuddy.
 4. Configure the application to connect to the MySQL database by updating the `application.yml` file with your own credentials:

    ```yaml